taeckyung/PAFE_User_Study/README.md

 2. We use [Conda environment](https://docs.conda.io/).

-   1. You can get Conda by installing [Anaconda](https://www.anaconda.com/) first.
+   1. You can get Conda by installing [Anaconda](https://www.anaconda.com/).
+Skip if you already have Conda installed.

-   2. We share our python environment that contains all required python packages.
-Please refer to the `./pafe_app.yaml` file.
+   2. We share our Conda environment that contains all Python packages, at `./pafe_app.yaml` file.

    3. You can import our environment using Conda: